Kegworth air disaster: Shutting down of wrong engine

-Captain Hunt believed the right engine was malfunctioning due to the smell of smoke in the cabin because in previous Boeing 737 variants bleed air for cabin air conditioning was taken from the right engine.
+The smell of smoke in the cabin led Captain Hunt to believe that the right engine was malfunctioning, because in earlier Boeing 737 variants, bleed air for cabin air conditioning came from the right engine.
 Starting with the Boeing 737-400 variant, Boeing had redesigned the system to use bleed air from both engines.
 Several cabin staff and passengers noticed that the left engine had a stream of unburnt fuel igniting in the jet exhaust, but this information was not passed to the pilots because cabin staff assumed they were aware that the left engine was malfunctioning.

-The smell of smoke disappeared when the autothrottle was disengaged and the right engine shut down due to reduction of fuel to the damaged left engine as it reverted to manual throttle.
+The smell of smoke disappeared when the autothrottle was disengaged and the right engine shut down, because the fuel flow to the damaged left engine decreased as it reverted to manual throttle.
 In the event of a malfunction, pilots were trained to check all meters and review all decisions, and Captain Hunt proceeded to do so.
 Whilst he was conducting the review, however, he was interrupted by a transmission from East Midlands Airport informing him he could descend further to 12000 ft in preparation for the diverted landing.
 He did not resume the review after the transmission ended, and instead commenced descent.

 The dials on the two vibration gauges (one for each engine) were smaller than on the previous versions of the 737 in which the pilots had the majority of their experience and the LED needle went around the outside of the dial as opposed to the inside.
 The pilots had received no simulator training on the new model, as no simulator for the 737-400 existed in the UK at that time.
-At the time, vibration indicators were known for being unreliable (and normally ignored by pilots), but unknown to the pilots, this was one of the first aircraft to have a very accurate vibration readout.
+At the time, vibration indicators were known for being unreliable (and normally ignored by pilots), but unknown to the pilots, this was one of the first aircraft to have a very accurate vibration readout, although it was still permitted to fly with one gauge unserviceable under Boeing's Minimum Equipment List.